 – smart sort species by body shape

-The workshop was led and facilitated by Rudy Reyes, following the outline below:
+The workshop was held on 31 May 2019 at the Q-quatics office in Los Baños, Laguna, Philippines.
+It was led and facilitated by Rudy Reyes, following the outline below:

 1. What people see in fishes